 Denied By Operation of Law: NextEra Request for Rehearing, Avangrid Request for Clarification.
 As previously reported, NextEra requested rehearing of the Seabrook Dispute Order on the basis that, among other things, the FERC lacked authority to require Seabrook to replace its generation breaker and to rule that Seabrook cannot recover all its costs; Avangrid similarly sought clarification of the basis for FERC's jurisdiction.
-On April 3, 2023, the FERC issued a "Notice of Denial of Rehearing by Operation of Law and Providing for Further Consideration".24 That Notice confirmed that the 60-day period during which a petition for review of the Seabrook Dispute Order can be filed with an appropriate federal court was triggered when the FERC did not act on NextEra's request for rehearing of the Seabrook Dispute Order.
+On April 3, 2023, the FERC issued a "Notice of Denial of Rehearing by Operation of Law and Providing for Further Consideration".
+The Seabrook Dispute Allegheny Notice confirmed that the 60-day period during which a petition for review of the Seabrook Dispute Order can be filed with an appropriate federal court was triggered when the FERC did not act on NextEra's request for rehearing of the Seabrook Dispute Order within the required 30-day period.
 The Notice also indicated that the FERC would address, as is its right, the rehearing request in a future order, and may modify or set aside its order, in whole or in part, "in such manner as it shall deem proper."
 The FERC also did not act on Avangrid's request for clarification which, like NextEra's request for rehearing, can be deemed denied by operation of law.
-The Seabrook Dispute Order has been appealed to the DC Circuit (see Section XVI below), with further developments to be reported in that Section.
+The Seabrook Dispute Order was appealed to the DC Circuit (see Section XVI below for further developments in that appeal).